No. 9 Baylor women 82-49 over TCU for another season sweep

 TCU: The Frogs have lost 31 games in a row in the series since 1990, including all 19 games in the nine seasons since joining the Big 12.
 TCU played its fourth game in nine days, and had won two of the previous three after overcoming a 13-point deficit to beat Texas Tech at home on Saturday.

-Baylor: The Lady Bears made 10 of their first 12 field goal attempts, five of those made baskets by Ursin, to jump ahead 22-8 lead in the first 8 1/2 minutes.
-They had a 9-0 run in the second quarter, and then opened the second half with eight points in a row.
-While still missing DiJonai Carrington because of COVID-19 protocols, the Lady Bears seem to be back on track with plenty of practice time and three wins overall since that loss to Iowa State.
+Baylor: While still missing DiJonai Carrington because of COVID-19 protocols, the Lady Bears seem to be back on track with plenty of practice time and three wins overall since that loss to Iowa State.
+Carrington should be available to play in the next game.

 UP NEXT